Dear Security Architect,

 - Develop your professional network by having the opportunity to make individual, personal connections with other security professionals around the world who are experiencing the exact same things at the exact same time as you are so that you expand your safety net and source of ideas about how you do your job.

-So, in putting together this course, I’ve not only made every effort to give you the highest quality and most practical material on building security architectures to enable the security programs of your organization, I’ve also worked hard to make sure that you have a learning environment that’s specifically designed to give you the best chance possible to really understand, internalize and be able to apply the material—almost from the moment you first encounter it…
+So, in putting together this program, I’ve not only made every effort to give you the highest quality and most practical material on building security architectures to enable the security programs of your organization, I’ve also worked hard to make sure that you have a learning environment that’s specifically designed to give you the best chance possible to really understand, internalize and be able to apply the material—almost from the moment you first encounter it…

-And finally, the format of the course means that your support network continues far beyond the completion of the core content.
+And finally, the format of the program means that your support network continues far beyond the completion of the core content.
 You will have access to the materials and the members of the cohort FOR LIFE (or, at least as close to it as I can possibly control).

 So now, let's take a few minutes to talk about the…

-Course Content And Delivery Model.
+Program Content And Delivery Model.

 Foundations (1 week)